resolutionmini

 Leon Daudet (1867-1942), medical student and friend of Charcot's son Jean, who subsequently became an explorer, encouraged Gilles de la Tourette at the Salpêtrière and described him as "ugly like a Papuan idol with bundles of hair stuck on it".
 Gilles de la Tourette had boundless energy and threw himself avidly into new therapeutic techniques such as suspension, vibration and hypnotherapy.
 Sigmund Freud attended Tourette's lectures during thie period and was possibly influenced by his work on hypnosis.

-In 1896 (or 1893) shortly after the tragic death of his young son and of his mentor Charcot, Gilles de la Tourette was shot in the head in his consulting rooms by a paranoid young woman who had been a patient at the Salpêtrière.
+In 1893 shortly after the tragic death of his young son and of his mentor Charcot, Gilles de la Tourette was shot in the head in his consulting rooms by a paranoid young woman who had been a patient at the Salpêtrière.
 She claimed that she had been hypnotised by Gilles de la Tourette against her will causing her to lose her sanity.
 The bizarre episode became a "proces celebre" seeming superficially to vindicate the Nancy School's views that criminal suggestion was possible under hypnotism, a view Gilles de la Tourette had vehemently rejected.
 Despite his colourful life and varied achievements only an incomplete biographical account by his friend Paul le Gendre, a few informative obituaries and some caustic sketches by LéonDaudet exist.

 Thereafter he fluctuated between depression and hypomania, his publications became incresingly strident and unconventional and he took to organising public lectures on literary and theatrical topics with himself as the major speaker.